pypa/manylinux/pep-XXXX.rst

 Rejected Alternatives
 =====================

-One alternative is provide separate platform tags for each Linux distribution (and each version thereof).
-This would require that package authors would be required to compile and upload twenty or more different built distributions of their package to PyPI to cover the common linux distributions in use, which we consider too onerous to be practical.
+One alternative would be to provide separate platform tags for each Linux distribution (and each version thereof), e.g. ``RHEL6``, ``ubuntu14_10``, ``debian_jessie``, etc. Nothing in this proposal rules out the possibility of adding such platform tags in the future, or of further extensions to wheel metadata that would allow wheels to declare dependencies on external system-installed packages.
+However, such extensions would require substantially more work than this proposal, and still might not be appreciated by package developers who would prefer not to have to maintain multiple build environments and build multiple wheels in order to cover all the common Linux distributions.
+Therefore we consider such proposals to be out-of-scope for this PEP.

 References